ITT-25/assignment-08-replicating-team-lila/documentation.md

 ## 3.6 Media Playback

 Sound is generated using the FluidSynth software synthesizer, which plays back instrument samples from a SoundFont 2 file.
 While pitch bends and vibratos are typically limited to acoustic instruments with continuous pitch (such as wind or string instruments), our approach can simulate expressive pitch control with any instrument represented in a SoundFont 2 file.

+Played notes are assigned to their own MIDI channel, which can then be manipulated in terms of pitch.
+Once the note has finished playing, that MIDI channel is freed for other sounds.
+This allows for 16 notes to be played and pitched simultaneously.

 ## 3.7 Pitch Control